Paula Windecker publishes her doctoral dissertation

 1. for travel to participate in specialist congresses, research workshops, etc. that are connected with official activities (excluding daily allowance)

-The Gutenberg Academy Fellows Program | GAFP is looking for excellent young researchers and artists.
+The Gutenberg Academy Fellows Program | GAFP is looking for excellent early career researchers and artists.
 At Johannes Gutenberg University (JGU), around 650 people obtain a doctoral degree each year.
 The GAFP is limited to 25 junior members, i.e. only the best 4-5% of doctoral candidates should be recruited for the GAFP.
 Supervisors are asked to nominate only absolutely outstanding doctoral candidates or artists.
 The GAFP would like the candidate to be able to take full advantage of the maximum two-year membership period at the time of admission.
-Nomination documents are submitted in the winter semester and new junior members are officially admitted at the beginning of the summer semester, so there is a delay of around 6 months between nomination and admission.
+Nomination documents are submitted in the winter semester and new junior fellows are officially admitted at the beginning of the summer semester, resulting in a delay of around 6 months between nomination and admission.
 Academic progress should be sufficiently demonstrated.
-Young artists who have already demonstrated their outstanding qualifications can also be nominated.
+Artists who have already demonstrated their outstanding qualifications can also be nominated.
 Nominations can be made by the supervisors of young researchers and young artists.
 The nominated doctoral candidate/artist must be registered (ideally enrolled) as a doctoral candidate at JGU.

 Application Documents

-Please submit the documents in PDF format as three separate documents in one e-mail, consisting of the evaluation, the CV and the research proposal.
+Please submit the documents in PDF format as three separate documents in one e-mail, consisting of the evaluation, the CV, and the research proposal.
 Submission is possible in German as well as in English.
 The following documents are required for application:

-1) A meaningful evaluator
+1) A strong evaluation

-Supervisors submit an evaluation for the nomination in which they comprehensively assess and evaluate the candidate’s academic papers or artistic work.
+Supervisors submit an evaluation for the nomination in which they comprehensively assess and evaluate the candidate’s academic or artistic work.
 The academic or artistic career path to date should be presented.
 The following aspects are particularly important and positively influence the selection of the candidates.
-They should be mentioned in the recommendation.
+They should be mentioned in the recommendation:

 1. Originality of the synopsis

-2. Independence
+2. Independence of the candidate

 3. Originality of the research topic